Header photo by Thomas Kelley

-We just returned from Disney a few short weeks ago and I can honestly say, despite all my grumbling, it was some of the best time we have spent as a family.
+We just returned from Disney a few short weeks ago and I can honestly say, despite all my grumbling, and exhaustive planning it was some of the best time we have spent as a family.
 We all had a BLAST!
-Not just faking it for social media blast, either.
+(Not just faking it for social media blast, either.)

 The most important part of planning your vacation goes into the actual time of year of your visit.

 I just can’t imagine a “vacation” that involves waiting in long lines, in the heat, with thousands of other people’s kids...without the slightest buzz.
-First off, Magic Kingdom is dry park, but please—don’t let that stop you.
+First off, Magic Kingdom is a dry park, but please don’t let that stop you.
 Bringing in booze is pretty easy.
-Might I suggest these lovely “sunscreen flasks”.
-Easy to transport and no one suspects a thing.
-(Pro tip: don’t forget the actual sunscreen—you will be forced to buy a $100 bottle of the stuff inside the park).
+Might I suggest these lovely sunscreen flasks—easy to transport and no one suspects a thing.
+Pro tip: Don’t forget the actual sunscreen or you will be forced to buy a $100 bottle of the stuff inside the park.
 We packed vodka, but pick your own poison.
 The best mixer that is readily available are the frozen lemonades, which come in a different flavors.
-The world is your oyster!
 Another bonus is that the food is so bad at Magic Kingdom, the buzz will come quickly.

-Also, Disney people watching is also pretty epic, so bring your snarky friend and make up amazing back stories about the possible sister/wife situation behind you in line waiting to meet Goofy.
+Also, Disney-people watching is also pretty epic, so bring your snarky friend and make up hilarious backstories about the possible sister/wife situation in line behind you waiting to meet Goofy.

-The other parks beside MK all tend to be less crowded and they all serve alcohol.
 Epcot is a damn good time, folks.
-Despite popular belief that it’s more for adults than kids, my kids (ages five and six) had just as much fun at Epcot as any of the other parks.
-Bonus if your little darling is ‘Frozen’ obsessed—this is the only park where they get to meet THE Anna and Elsa.
+Despite the popular belief that it’s more for adults than kids, my kids (ages five and six) had just as much fun at Epcot as any of the other parks.
+Bonus if your little darling is Frozen obsessed—this is the only park where they get to meet THE Princess Anna and Princess Elsa.